Introduction

 The investment products of business-to-business (B2B) investment managers aren't bought and sold through the firm's website.
 Instead, salespeople develop relationships with — and try to win business from — investment professionals at other organisations (such as financial advisors, fund selectors, or research analysts) who are able to allocate money, either directly or indirectly, into the firm's products.

 Any trades in and out of a B2B investment manager's products are handled by the firm's salespeople, or conducted entirely through third-party investment platforms, so it's highly unlikely that transaction and holdings data will be available to the marketing team.
-And even in cases where holdings data is available — usually held in a system used by the sales team to store information about their contacts — it often can't be linked to the firm's marketing systems so it can be utilised by the marketing team, is unreliable, and often applies at a company level (and therefore might not be relevant for a specific individual).
+And even in cases where holdings data is available someplace internally, it often can't be linked to the firm's marketing systems so it can be utilised by the marketing team, is unreliable, and often applies to holdings at a company level (and therefore might not be relevant for specific contacts).

 This lack of available data means that the aforementioned data points can't be used by the marketing team to identify which contacts are invested in the firm's products (i.e., those who would sit in the delight stage).
 Put simply, the marketing team don't know who the firm's "customers" are.